2026 Membership – Opens 1st November

 Suffolk Open Studios 2026

-Membership will open for Suffolk Open Studios for 2026 on 1st November 2025.
+Membership will open for SOS2026 on 1st November 2025.
 See below for details.
 All applications for membership must be completed by 31st January 2026.

 Who can join Suffolk Open Studios?